- Therapy Modalities Glossary

 The therapist will use specific techniques like open-ended questions, affirmations, reflective listening, and summarizing (OARS) to help people explore and strengthen their own arguments for change.
 Rather than telling you what to do, the therapist will help you discover your own path forward.

-Treatment Length & Structure
+Treatment length & structure

-How long does Motivational Interviewing take?
+How long does Motivational Interviewing typically take?
+Is there any set structure?

 The effectiveness of Motivational Interviewing (MI) doesn’t necessarily correlate with duration; research suggests even brief MI interventions (1–2 sessions) can produce meaningful behavior change, though more complex issues may benefit from extended engagement.